Sleaford Mods: History

 The band featured in two documentary films, Sleaford Mods: Invisible Britain, released in 2015 and Bunch of Kunst.
 A Film About Sleaford Mods, released in 2017.

 In 2016, an important turning point took place after many years, as Sleaford Mods left Harbinger Sound and signed with Rough Trade Records.
 Their first release on the new label was the T.C.R.
 EP in 2016.

 In 2017, following the release of English Tapas, Sleaford Mods embarked on their first North American tour.

 One year later, Sleaford Mods left Rough Trade, which eventually led to the dismissal of their long-time manager (and owner of Harbinger Records), Steve Underwood.

 After releasing Eton Alive on their own label Extreme Eating Records in 2019, the band returned to Rough Trade.
 This renewed cooperation resulted in the release of the compilation All That Glue in 2020 and Spare Ribs in 2021 (including the single "Mork n Mindy", which was released on 30 October 2020, and reached the top of the UK vinyl singles chart).

 In 2019, Williamson lent his vocals to the track "Talk Whiff" by Scorn.
 In 2022, Williamson acted as Lazarus in the series finale of Peaky Blinders.
 Sleaford Mods appear alongside Orbital on the song "Dirty Rat", released on 20 October 2022.

 Their twelfth album, UK Grim, was released on 10 March 2023.

+On 27 May 2023, the band appeared on Later... with Jools Holland.

+During a concert in Madrid on 3 November 2023, the duo abruptly ended their performance after a keffiyeh was thrown on stage.
+The band later posted on social media saying they believed the cloth throwing was an attempt to make them "pick sides" in the conflict in Palestine.

+On 15 December 2023, the band released a cover of the Pet Shop Boys song "West End Girls" with profits being donated to Shelter.

 Musical style

 Sleaford Mods have described their work as "electronic munt minimalist punk-hop rants for the working class."
 Williamson is responsible for the words, Fearn for the music.
 Sleaford Mods songs have been described as embittered rants about such topics as unemployment, modern working life, celebrities and pop culture, capitalism and society in general.
 The lyrics usually contain profanity, which is, according to Williamson, the way in which he speaks and "not just fucking swearing".
 Fearn's music has been described as "purgatorial loop[s]" of "pugilistic post-punk-style bass; functional but unprepossessing beats; occasional cheap keyboard riffs and listless wafts of guitar."

-Williamson's voice on Sleaford Mods songs is sprechgesang, rapped with an East Midlands dialect.
-His vocal and lyrical style has variously been compared to Shaun Ryder, John Cooper Clarke, Mark E. Smith, Ian Dury, The Streets and Half Man Half Biscuit as well as various punk and oi! artists.
+Williamson's voice on Sleaford Mods songs is sprechgesang, rapped with his recognisable East Midlands accent.
+His vocal and lyrical style has variously been compared to Shaun Ryder, John Cooper Clarke, Mark E. Smith, Ian Dury, Mike Skinner and Nigel Blackwell as well as various punk and oi! artists.
 Williamson has cited influences including the mod subculture, the Wu-Tang Clan, Stone Roses, Nas, Red Snapper, Trim, Two Lone Swordsmen, rave and black metal.